veit/python-basics-tutorial/docs/oop/design/solid.rst

    (4, 5, 2, 3)

 .. note::
-   Liskov’s substitution principle also applies to :ref:`python-basics:duck-typing`: every object that claims to be a duck must fully implement the duck’s API.
+   Liskov’s substitution principle also applies to :ref:`duck-typing`: every object that claims to be a duck must fully implement the duck’s API.
 Duck types should be interchangeable.
 Applying logic across different data types of objects is called `polymorphism
    <https://en.wikipedia.org/wiki/Polymorphism_(computer_science)>`_.

 .. _interface-segregation: